deepgram/deepgram-fern-config/README.md

 ### Viewing Custom Components or API Playground Changes

-To view custom components or API Playground changes in a Preview URL, you can run the following commands from `/deepgram-fern-config/custom-app`
+To view custom components or API Playground changes in a Preview URL, you can run the following commands

 ```shell
 # Build the custom components